Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Publicity

-IPOs generate a lot of publicity.
+In some cases, IPOs generate publicity.
 This, in turn, can drive more attention to the company and make investors interested in purchasing shares of its stock.
 IPOs are frequently covered in business news, which adds to the IPO buzz.

 Valuation

-Many companies that go public can end up having higher valuations.
-Because the public company has access to more capital and steadily grows its business, the shares of the company can increase in price over time.
+Some companies that go public can end up having higher valuations.
+Certainly, that is a hoped-for result of the IPO process.
+Because the public company has access to more capital and steadily grows its business, the shares of the company can increase in price over time, but they can also lose value — a common occurrence.

 Disadvantages of Going Public